paqul/MinionBot/README.md

 4. Run the bot:
 python main.py

+## Set up auto_wake_up bot after crash/disconnection/down

+1. On your linux server in /etc/systemd/system copy file MinionBot.service from linux_server folder
+2. Change "User" and "WorkingDirectory" according your will (e.g. User=user1, WorkingDirectory=/home/user1/MinionBot)
+3. In terminal use command systemctl enable Minionbot.service
+4. In terminal use command systemctl start Minionbot.service
+5. After using this setup don't use point 4 from chapter "How to Deploy" because command "python main.py" is in file MinionBot.service.txt

 ## Structure Overview

 - `bot_config.py`: Sets up the Discord bot and handles message events.